itis2010me/Ramsey_Research/README.md

 The research focues on a subset of Ramsey Theory, Rado's theorems.
 Instead of looking at colored graphs, we are looking at large system(s) of linear homogenous equations and coloring the intergers to find solutions.

-There are many conjectures about the theoretical quantity of Rado's number and the degree of regurity.
-We wish to use the power of computer and boolean algebra to prove or dis-prove these conjectures.
+There are many conjectures about the theoretical quantity of Rado numbers and the degree of regularity.
+We wish to use the power of computer and Boolean algebra to prove or disprove these conjectures.

 The use of Boolean algebra, particularly SAT, will be extensive.
 Each system of linear homogenous equation will be encoded into many clauses.
-Then, using SAT solvers, along with optimization techniques both before and during the execution of the solver, solve the SAT problem in a reasonable time.
+Then, using SAT solvers, along with optimization techniques both before and during the execution of the solver, we solve the SAT problem in a reasonable time.

 # Project Organization